QiulinChen0803/Data-Analyst-with-SQL-Server/README.md

 - Creating and using variables for more efficient queries, and creating temporary tables

 ### Course 2: Introduction to Relational Databases in SQL
+- Transformed data sets step by step into the database schema on the right – only by executing SQL queries
+- Defined column data types, added primary keys and foreign keys
+- Specified relationships between tables to guarantee better data consistency and therefore quality

 ### Course 3: Intermediate SQL Server